-- 1. The Student Reflection Responses development will be supported utilizing a variety of reflective processes: - a.
+- 1. The Exam Essay Reflection Responses development will be supported utilizing a variety of reflective processes: - a.
 Small Group Discussions often in class sometimes online - b.
 Individual or Table Team Creative "Thinking/Reflection" Activities - c.
 Personal Quiet Reflection Time utilizing a variety of "reflection" methods - d.
 Bonus Consideration assignments. - 2.
-Reflection Responses for each student must result in a written or created product and demonstrate clearly three components for each of the four Student Reflection Responses submitted for each section: - a.
+Exam Essay Reflection Responses must result in a written or created product and demonstrate clearly three components for each of the submitted Responses submitted for each section: - a.
 Clear connections to class readings, class discussions and course materials provided for each section - b.
-Specific examples from a student's own life and experiences to illustrate the key concepts/ideas/insights gained from the reflection process - Clear evidence that the text material has been read - 3.
-Reflection Responses are intended for each student in the class to reflect personally and deeply on the reading material, class discussions, and reflection activities from each of the sections respectively.
+Specific examples from a student's own life and experiences to illustrate the key concepts/ideas/insights gained from the reflection process - c.
+Clear evidence that the text material has been read - 3.
+Exam Essay Reflection Responses are intended for each student in the class to reflect personally and deeply on the reading material, class discussions, and reflection activities from each of the sections respectively.
 Each Reflection Response should naturally focus on key ideas from the course content and your personal thinking for each particular section. - a.
-For each student to receive the 10 points credit for the Reflection It must be clearly evident that each student participated fully in the collaborative learning and engaged in personal self-reflection time.
+For each student to receive the 20 points credit for the Reflection It must be clearly evident that each student participated fully in the collaborative learning and engaged in personal self-reflection time.
 Reflection Responses will be due no later than the first-class session after each Section Exam - b.
-Possible Reflection Response Options - o A well-written reflective essay or written response - o A 10-15 slide media presentation - o A 5 minute Video Project/presentation - o A Graphic Representation with brief one page written Outline Summary explaining the Graphic - o A pre-approved and self-selected Creative Application for Seeking/Finding/Representing Reflective Grace Moments related to the section content
+Possible Reflection Response Options - o A well-written reflective essay or written response - A 10-15 slide media presentation - A 5-minute Video Project/presentation - o A Graphic Representation with brief one page written Outline Summary explaining the Graphic - A pre-approved and self-selected Creative Application for Seeking/Finding/Representing Reflective Grace Moments related to the section content